georgiee/origami/LOG.md

+## 170522
+Today I added some testing tools.
+A new folder in dat gui to use the previously created playbook with a slider to jump to any given step.
+I also extended the creases view to display a set of polygon indices for better debugging if a polygon if at the expected place as I have still the problem that the polygon index from the external file format is not always matching with my set of polygons.

+Result: I got the wonderful miura fold working today.
+The last polygonIndex was wrong.
+It was 37 but in my set it was 52 - I concluded this by watching the very uniform pattern together with the previous polygon indices.
+The polygon 37 was just on a very random place so I knew it was wrong.
+I picked a more sane polygon - Nr.
+52 - and the last two steps worked.
+Feels good to see my ported algorithms working.

+Next challenge will be to optimize the cleanup process of degenerated polygons so it finally matches with the file format and then I'm also sure that my cleanup is good enough for my own shapes and experiments.

 ## 170518
 Finally got the number thing straight.
 I mean I always expected some overflowing integer but I couldn't get my head around how to reproduce it in ruby without having a number example from java.
 Today I was in the mood to hack some java code together, outputting all the numbers at the command block section of the file format.